Chicago Air and Water Show schedule 2024: When to see the Blue Angels perform

-The Chicago Air and Water Show, one of the city's most iconic events featuring the famous U.S. Navy Blue Angels, kicks off this weekend.
+The Chicago Air and Water Show, one of the city's most popular events, kicks off Saturday with dazzling demonstrations from the the famous U.S. Navy Blue Angels, parachute teams and more.

 The event, first held in 1959, is the largest free show of its kind in the United States, according to organizers.
 It typically takes place later in August, but dates were moved due to the upcoming 2024 Democratic National Convention in Chicago.